 - No Name Given: With the exception of Mooriella and Daisy Jo.

-- Cool Shades: Wears a pair in "One Bad Apple".
+- Cool Shades: He wears a pair in "One Bad Apple".

 - Creator Cameo: His one line (used in both "Applebuck Season" and "Hurricane Fluttershy") was provided by one of the show's co-directors.

 - Half-Human Hybrid: By implication.
 Being a mule, he would logically be the child of a donkey jack and a pony mare.